teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### clear

-Clear a set of task instance, as if they never ran
+Clear a set of task instance, as if they never ran.
+Supports both http GET and POST methods.

 Available in Airflow Version: 0.1 or greater